DVLP DNVR 2018 Recap

 - Product - What should we create with our combined magic?

-Between the opening ceremony and the closing ceremony, the DVLP DNVR organizers spread a message of solidarity among Denver developers of all skill levels.
+Between the opening and closing ceremonies, the DVLP DNVR organizers spread a message of solidarity among Denver developers of all skill levels.
 Participants ranged from bootcampers and recent college graduates, to seasoned veterans, startups and MBAs.

 For those just joining the technology community, DLVP DNVR offered a lot of practical advice with topics like helping your manager to help you, juggling time and priorities, interviewing skills, networking skills, and how to offer constructive design feedback.